iamzifei/fang-react/README.md

 ## import testing data

-call `http://localhost:3000/api/load` to load testing data
+call `http://localhost:3000/api/load` to load testing data, you only need to do this once

 ## a few mongodb command for help